Mashiur Rahman (politician, born 1924): Personal life

-Rahman was married to Sabera Mashiur Rahman and Amina Mashiur Rahman.
+Mashiur Rahman was married to Sabera Mashiur Rahman and Amina Mashiur Rahman.
 He had 11 children, 5 sons and 6 daughters.
 His eldest son, Shawfikul Ghaani Shawpan, was a minister in the governments of President Ziaur Rahman and President Hussain Muhammad Ershad, while his eldest daughter, Mansura Mohiuddin, was a two time member of parliament.

 Death

-Rahman died on 12 March 1979 in office as Senior Minister with the rank and status of Prime Minister.
+Mashiur Rahman died on 12 March 1979 in office as Senior Minister with the rank and status of Prime Minister.
 After his death, a three-day state mourning was observed and he was given a state funeral, being buried with full honours including a 19-gun salute.
-Many foreign dignitaries and heads of state wrote condolence letters after his sudden death, including former US president Jimmy Carter.
+Many foreign dignitaries and heads of state wrote condolence letters after his sudden death, including US president Jimmy Carter.